SalmaAlassal/BeRoot/FOSS/README.md

 > Most Free and Open Source Software are available free of cost.

+> Open source development today is overwhelmingly professional.
+Many developers are paid by their organizations to work with open source projects to construct and contribute the enhancements they and their customers need.

 ## FOSS vs Free Software

 It may be true that all free software is zero-cost, but not all zero-cost software is free as in “freedom” — that is, the freedom to share and modify for any purpose.
 Think freeware, for example, the only thing you could do was download an executable and run it.
 You couldn’t get the source code, and even if you could, you didn’t have the right to modify or redistribute it.